 “Rear facing car seats reduce the risk of injury or death by more than 90%”— Trygg Traffik8

-The following 1 minute long video (YouTube Link) gives a better explanation of why it is far safer to keep your child in rear facing car seat for as long as possible.
+The following 1 minute long video (YouTube Link) gives a better explanation of why it is far safer to keep your child in a rear-facing car seat for as long as possible.

 IS IT OK TO USE A BOOSTER SEAT FOR MY 3 YEAR OLD?